Do you know what the first lighthouse in the world was?

 The impact of the creation of the Lighthouse was electric.
 It was constructed on the island of Pharos.
-As the name Pharos became indispensible with the Lighthouse, multiple languages used it as the root word for “lighthouse”.
+As the name Pharos became indispensable with the Lighthouse, multiple languages used it as the root word for “lighthouse”.

 Design of the Lighthouse

 You will be wrong if you think the design of the Lighthouse was like the slender single column of most modern lighthouses.
-But, the design is believed to be more like the structure of an early 20th century skyscraper.
+But, the design is believed to be more like the structure of an early 20th-century skyscraper.

 The Lighthouse consisted of three stages.
 Each stage was constructed on top of each other.
-The construction material included stone faced with white marble blocks.
+The construction material included stone-faced with white marble blocks.
 The blocks were joined together with lead mortar.